vcjain/jenkins-sonar-demo/README.md

 - Create a new Organization
 - Navigate to Security Tab
 - Generate a new Token.
 You can also give your preferred name.
 - Add secret text Token as Credential in the Jenkins.
 (Give Id as sonar-token, to match the Jenkinsfile steps)
+- Add a new Project manually with projectkey as sonardemo

 ## Configuring Sonar in the Jenkins

-- Add Sonar scanner, Jacoco plugin in Jenkins
+- Add SonarQube scanner, Jacoco plugin in Jenkins
 - Setup SonarServer in the Systems in Jenkins
 -  -  Check Environment Variable
    -  Give your preferred name of SonarServer, in Jenkinsfile we will referring it. (sonarcloud)